 2015 - Cast at Doncaster - Associate Director - responsible for community outreach, new writing rehearsed play readings, programming master classes, and liaising with Arts Council Creative People and Places funded community and theatre engagement programme supporting community cast.

-2018 - continue to work as a freelance actor in film and TV (Emmerdale 2018)
+2019/2021 - continue to work as a freelance actor in film and TV and director/producer.

-2018 - Working with Saad Alkasab in Melbourne Australia recording material to contribute to "Journeys of Destiny"
+2018 - Working with Saad Alkasab in Melbourne, Australia, recording verbatim material to contribute to "Journeys of Destiny".

 In the media

-I have worked television for 35 years including: Coronation Street, Hollyoaks, Emmerdale, Touch of Frost, Dangerfield, The Royal Today, Grown Ups, Heartbeat, Grange Hill, Casualty etc.
+I have worked television for over 30 years including: Coronation Street, Hollyoaks, Emmerdale, Touch of Frost, Dangerfield, The Royal Today, Grown Ups, Heartbeat, Grange Hill, Casualty etc

-I regularly contribute to a discussion group The Loudmouths on BBC Radio Derby and am regularly asked to comment on social issues including: the representation of older women in film, tv and theatre and refugees in Calais - 2012-2018
+I am asked to comment on social issues including the representation of older women in film, TV and theatre and refugees in Calais - 2012-2018